ENCCS/gpu-programming/content/9-non-portable-kernel-models.rst

      hipSetDevice(deviceNumber); // For HIP

 Replace **deviceNumber** with the desired GPU device index.
-Run the code with different device numbers to observe the output. (more examples for the "Hello World" program are available at `https://github.com/ENCCS/gpu-programming/tree/main/content/examples/cuda-hip`)
+Run the code with different device numbers to observe the output (more examples for the "Hello World" program are available in the `content/examples/cuda-hip <https://github.com/ENCCS/gpu-programming/tree/main/content/examples/cuda-hip>`__ subdirectory of this lesson repository).

 Vector addition